thekoushikdurgas/appointment/docs/SVG_TO_ICON_MIGRATION_COMPLETE.md

 ## Summary

-Successfully migrated all inline SVG elements throughout the NexusCRM application to use icon components from lucide-react, react-icons, and heroicons libraries.
+Successfully migrated all inline SVG elements throughout the Contact360 application to use icon components from lucide-react, react-icons, and heroicons libraries.
 This migration improves code maintainability, consistency, and provides access to thousands of additional icons for future use.

 ## Completed Tasks